 Director of Pastoral Care

 Parents and students are reminded that it is expected that students wear the correct uniform.
-Blue Polo shirts were introduced 12 months ago and as of the beginning of 2023 the white polo is no longer to be worn.
-All shorts must have the TAS logo or they are not to be worn.
-Students who do not have the correct uniform will be required to purchase the correct uniform from the uniform shop.
+TAS Blue Polo shirt, Blue shorts with TAS logo and white socks.
+Students who do not have the correct uniform will be required to purchase the correct uniform from the Uniform Shop.

-The Triple Crown provides students with an opportunity to challenge their ability in addition to raising awareness and funds for a variety of causes.
-In 2022 following an extended period of limitations through Covid-19, the focus of the Triple Crown was on our local community.
-In 2023 the focus of the Triple Crown will continue to support causes close to TAS and the wider community.
-There will be four events in 2023 and it is particularly pleasing to see the reintroduction of some activities that were previously put on hold.
-The Coffs Harbour Ocean Swim continues our association with Sawtell Surf Life Saving Club which extends beyond 30 years.
+The Triple Crown offers students a chance to test their abilities while also raising awareness and funds for various causes.
+In 2024, the Triple Crown will maintain its commitment to supporting causes that are significant to TAS and the broader community.
+The calendar for 2024 will feature four events, and it is especially gratifying to witness the ongoing support for the events held in 2023.
+The Coffs Harbour Ocean Swim on 7 April continues our association with Sawtell Surf Life Saving Club which extends beyond 30 years.
 The Tour de Rocks has an affinity with TAS and provides a real challenge for all riders – it must be noted that the Tour de Rocks falls in the April holidays and will require parent involvement should students wish to participate in this activity.
-Anya’s Wish – 19 for 19, where students, parents and the broader Armidale Community converge on Kenwood Park to undertake the gruelling 19km event.
+Anya’s Wish – 19 for 19, where students, parents and the broader Armidale Community undertake the gruelling 19km event.
 The final event will see the continuation of the 2022 initiative ‘Walk a mile in another man’s wheels’, this event creates awareness and support for spinal injuries and research.